AstarNetwork/astar-docs/docs/learn/architecture/index.md

 # Overview
 Before building on Astar Network, it helps to understand both Polkadot and Ethereum, since Astar Network connects to both.

 Some highlights on the Polkadot parachain side are dApp Staking, ink! smart contracts, cross-chain messaging (XCM), and forkless upgradability.
-Astar Network supports full EVM compatibility, enabling Solidity developers to deploy contracts without modification.
+Astar Network is EVM-compatible, enabling Solidity developers to deploy contracts without modification.

 For now, let's go over some basics that apply to all blockchains whether they are sovereign layer 1 networks, or rely on another blockchain such as the Polkadot Relay Chain for shared security and interoperability.